-12. The EC contends that the principle of non-recognition of foreign expropriations is a principle of "allocation" of ownership, whereas section 211 simply blocks the ownership of confiscating entities, without allocating it to anyone else.
-However, any dispute under section 211 would also likely involve two parties who claim ownership of the trademark and will also therefore appear to "allocate" ownership - just as in the jurisprudence.
-Further, however, TRIPs says nothing about "allocation" of ownership; it is simply silent on this issue.
+12. The EC is also distinguishing "TRIPs-inconsistent" section 211 from the "TRIPs-consistent" principle of non-recognition of foreign expropriations, on the grounds that the latter is a principle of "allocation" of ownership between two contending parties, whereas the former - section 211 - simply blocks the ownership of confiscating entities, without allocating it to anyone else.
+However, any dispute that may arise under section 211 will also likely involve two parties who claim ownership of the trademark and will also therefore appear to "allocate" ownership - just as in the jurisprudence.
+Further, however, TRIPs says nothing about "allocation" of ownership; it does not say that Members' rules of trademark ownership must allocate the ownership of all trademarks to one party or another.
+It is simply silent on the issue of ownership.
+A Member's law might state that ownership of a trademark must be "allocated" to someone; but nothing in TRIPs would require this.
 As to the relevance of "abandonment", this is a legal determination that depends on the facts and on the intentions of the owner.
 TRIPs does not require that Members have a policy of "abandonment" at all; therefore, the impact of "abandonment" on section 211 decisions has no relevance to an analysis of section 211's TRIPs-consistency.